Terry Taylor (footballer)

-Terence Charles Taylor (born 29 June 2001) is a professional footballer who plays as a central midfielder for EFL League One club Northampton Town on loan from club Charlton Athletic.
+Terence Charles Taylor (born 29 June 2001) is a professional footballer who plays as a central midfielder for club Stevenage.
 Born in Scotland, he represented Wales at under-21 international level.

 Club career

 Wolverhampton Wanderers

 Taylor made his first team debut for Wolverhampton Wanderers, whose academy he had progressed from after moving from his hometown Aberdeen, on 30 October 2019 in an EFL Cup tie against Aston Villa.
 He had also been part of the club's pre-season tour of China, where he played in the club's Premier League Asia Trophy Final victory against Manchester City.

 Grimsby Town (loan)

 On 7 September 2020, Taylor joined Grimsby Town on a season-long loan, with manager Ian Holloway stating Taylor was in line for his debut in an EFL Trophy tie with Harrogate Town the next day.
 After getting injured and missing out on Holloway's final five games before his resignation and not playing any games under new manager Paul Hurst, Wolves recalled Taylor in the winter transfer window.